SltnBM/bulk-file-renamer/README.md

 ---

 ## 🚀 How to Use
-1. Make sure you have Python installed (Python 3 recommended).
+1. Make sure you have Python installed (Python 3 or higher recommended).
+Download it from [python.org](https://www.python.org/downloads/).
 2. Clone this repository
 ```bash
 git clone https://github.com/SltnBM/bulk-file-renamer.git